RedHatNordicsSA/ansible-roadshow/labs/lab-0/README.md

 The Ansible Tower server will have the responsibility of provisioning the managed systems in later labs.
 For now, you will spend time in the Ansible Tower server.

+:exclamation: It's not possible to ping your managed systems.
+If you need to troubleshoot connectivity to your managed systems, use the ping playbook you will create in Lab 2.

 :exclamation: The systems you will be working on runs Red Hat Enterprise Linux (7.5), if you are new to Linux, see below for a simple guide for common commands:
 * **Linux cheat sheet**: https://files.fosswire.com/2007/08/fwunixref.pdf